-Michelle Cote begins her fourth season as head coach of the Worcester State softball team.
+Michelle Cote begins her fifth season as head coach of the Worcester State softball team with an overall record of 79-75-1 (.512).

 In 2015, Cote was named the MASCAC Champions Choice Coach of the Year for helping the Lancers capture the regular season title and top see in the league playoff tournament.